intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/llama_cpp_quickstart.md

 This quickstart guide walks you through installing and running `llama.cpp` with `ipex-llm`.

 ### 0 Prerequisites
-IPEX-LLM's support for `llama.cpp` now is avaliable for Linux system and Windows system.
+IPEX-LLM's support for `llama.cpp` now is available for Linux system and Windows system.

 #### Linux
 For Linux system, we recommend Ubuntu 20.04 or later (Ubuntu 22.04 is preferred).